-- (d) The baseline for a forest project under this version of the protocol is valid for the duration of the project life following a successful initial verification where the offset project receives a positive verification statement. - (1) If a subsequent verification(s) detects correctable errors of greater than 5.00 percent to the baseline or to quantified GHG reductions or GHG removal enhancements, the baseline must be adjusted prior to a verification statement being issued.
-The corrected baseline would then supersede the

-- originally verified baseline for the purpose of determining GHG emission reductions and GHG removal enhancements going forward. - (A) Previously issued ARB offset credits will be subject to the invalidation provisions in section 95985 of the Regulation. - (B) In no case will additional ARB offset credit be issued. - (2) If a forest project seeks renewal of its crediting period, the Offset Project Operator or Authorized Project Designee must conform to the most recent version of the Compliance Offset Protocol.
+- (d) The baseline for a forest project under this version of the protocol is valid for the duration of the project life following a successful initial verification where the offset project receives a positive verification statement. - (1) If correctable errors to the baseline are detected in subsequent verifications, the baseline must be adjusted prior to a verification statement being issued.
+The corrected baseline would then supersede the originally verified baseline for the purpose of determining GHG emission reductions and GHG removal enhancements going forward. - (A) Previously issues ARB offset credits will be subject to the invalidation provisions in section 95985 of the Regulation. - (B) In no case will additional ARB offset credit be issued. - (2) If a forest project seeks renewal of its crediting period, the Offset Project Operator or Authorized Project Designee must conform to the most recent version of the Compliance Offset Protocol.
 Any changes in the baseline that result from the use of the most recent version of the Compliance Offset Protocol that affect GHG emission reductions or removal enhancements from the previous crediting period are not subject to invalidation or additional crediting.